misterworker/WorkoutTracker/README.md

 - **Custom Exercise Creation**: Users can create their own exercises to track.
 - **Workout Creation**: Users can create and customize workouts.
 - **Play Store Premium Subscription Integration**: The app integrates with the Play Store for premium subscription management.
+- **Intuitive Superset Creation**: Exercises can be supersetted with the intuitive superset page.
+It is cleverly designed to create, update and delete supersets efficiently.

 ## Project Structure